I'm a storyteller who believes life is made up of the little moments and that the best photographs look for the in-between

 Vibe: Vineyard, bed & breakfast

 One of my favorite features of Meriwether Springs is that the space is large enough to comfortably accommodate 100 guests or so, but compact enough to feel intimate.
-Everything is based out of the large main building and outdoor patio, which backs the vineyard so you don’t have to travel at all!
+Everything is based out of the large main building and accompanying outdoor patio.

 The main building houses a bed and breakfast with beds for up to 14, several beautiful indoor event spaces, and a brewery in the bottom.
 In the event of rain (and depending on guest count), everything can be moved indoors.